- Daily & Weekly newsletters

 Belgian income tax: How do I appeal?

-How and where you do that is explained on page 2 of your tax bill.
+How and where you appeal is explained on page 2 of your tax bill.
 You have to send a letter to the address in the middle of the page within six months after you receive the tax bill.
 That means the letter must arrive with the tax authorities within six months plus three working days from the date the tax assessment was sent out.
 That is the date on the tax bill.

 The tax authorities say they accept an appeal by fax or by email, but for the moment, I suggest you stick to pen and paper, scan it and send it by email and by ordinary mail.
 Preferably send the letter by registered mail so that you can prove the date.
 If you have waited until the last day, you can always bring it to the tax office and ask for a stamp confirming the date of receipt on a copy of the letter.
 Don't forget that, for the taxman, close of business is 16.00.
 If you find the door closed, you can try and send it by fax; you never know, if there is paper in the fax machine, the taxman may accept it.